Flipkart Ping — a collaborative shopping tool which facilitates user-to-user communication

 Formative Usability Studies

 The last two sessions were task based.
 We presented users with click through prototypes and gave them different scenarios.
 Users were asked to think out loud while we gave them tasks like 'buy a surprise gift for a friend's birthday' or 'shopping for a road trip'.
+This helped us uncover problems in our existing flow and refine the user experience.

-Task flows used for usability studies
+Figure 2: Task flows used for usability studies

-Jugaad is a colloquial Hindi term for 'a makeshift solution' that signifies the use of creativity to solve a complex problem when there is nothing better available.
-Sharing products through shopping apps today is a broken experience.
 Online shoppers share screenshots or product URLs on third party messaging apps to involve their friends or family in their purchase decisions.
 Millennials prefer sharing product screenshots on WhatsApp or Facebook groups followed by a phone call to elicit an immediate response from their friends.
 Non-millennials are more opinionated and less likely to involve others in their online purchase decisions.
 Most rely on product reviews, online research and an exchange of emails, while some use Pinterest and public wishlists to share products with family members.

-The need to collaborate
+The Need to Collaborate

 User needs help in putting together outfits for a particular event such as a wedding, or a beach holiday.